This site is only meant for healthcare professionals.

 When helping your patients to manage their cholesterol, recommending they add Benecol foods or food supplements containing plant stanols to their diets can help them lower their LDL-C levels.2

 Benecol’s range of products means there’s an option to suit every taste.
-The range includes spreads, yogurts, drinks and snack bars in a variety of flavours so that Benecol can be enjoyed in many different ways.
+The range includes spreads, yogurts and drinks in a variety of flavours so that Benecol can be enjoyed in many different ways.

 Having just one Benecol yogurt drink (containing 2 g plant stanols) per day with a meal can help reduce LDL-C levels in as little as 2–3 weeks.2 Benecol yogurt drinks come in a range of flavours, including dairy free and no added sugar options.